-Amazon Account Health – A Guide for FBA Sellers in 2023
+Amazon Account Health – A Guide for FBA Sellers

 Account health is Amazon’s policy that helps sellers measure and improve the customer experience.
 It is measured by a set of metrics you can find in the account health dashboard in your Seller Central.
 These metrics show merchants whether they are compliant with Amazon selling policies.